Enter the Wu-Tang (36 Chambers): Music and lyrics

-Title
+Title and packaging

 Part of the album's title originates from the Five Percent philosophy, known to adherents as the Supreme Mathematics, which attaches the number 9 with the meaning "to bring into existence".
 Because the Wu-Tang Clan was made of nine members, each of whom has four chambers of the heart, the album was subtitled "36 Chambers", being the total of the nine hearts of the members.

 In reference to the 1978 kung fu film The 36th Chamber of Shaolin that the group enjoyed watching, the Clan considered themselves as lyrical masters of the 36 chambers, and arrived onto the rap scene while appearing to be ahead, and more advanced over others, with "knowledge of 36 chambers of hip hop music when everyone else in hip hop was striving to attain the knowledge of 35 lessons".
 Also, while the human body has 108 pressure points (1 + 0 + 8 = 9), only the Wu-Tang martial artists learned and understood that 36 of those pressure points are deadly (9 + 36 = 45) (4 + 5 = 9).
 The lyrics and rhymes of the 9 members are to be considered as 36 deadly lyrical techniques for pressure points.
 All of this is the basis for the album title, Enter the Wu-Tang (36 Chambers), being that 9 members x 4 chambers = 36.
 However, this is just a theory; the true significance of the title is not definitively known.
 The first part of the title is taken from the 1973 film Enter the Dragon and aforementioned Shaolin and Wu Tang.

+The album's front cover image was photographed by Daniel Hastings.
+It features only six members of the Wu-Tang Clan: RZA, GZA, Ol' Dirty Bastard, Inspectah Deck, Ghostface Killah, and Raekwon; member U-God was in jail for a parole violation at the time, while Method Man had been arrested earlier that day for marijuana possession.
+As not every member of the group was present for the shoot, the six members who were donned stocking masks to conceal their faces.
+The album cover photo was shot inside Angel Orensanz Center, then an abandoned and ruined synagogue.
+The group was photographed in front of a large foamcore rendering of the Wu-Tang Clan logo, on a set lit with tungsten lights, strobe lights, and candles.
+Hastings also took several photographs of the group under the Queensboro Bridge, which were featured in the album's packaging.